 The risks of buying online and how to avoid them

-The Internet is an ideal way for customers to shop conveniently, quickly and easily for products of all kinds, but only as long as the products they buy are actually safe.
+The Internet is an ideal means for customers to shop conveniently, quickly and easily for products of all kinds, but only as long as the products they buy are actually safe.
 Here, the Federal Institute for Occupational Safety and Health (BAuA) offers an insight into the problems associated with e-commerce as well as tips on how to shop safely.

 Each year, over 45 million private purchases are made online in Germany - and the figure is rising.
 E-commerce generates a turnover of more than €50 billion and now accounts for over 11% of overall trading volume.
 Around a third of customers order not only from domestic shops, but increasingly also from shops outside the European Union (EU), for example in China or the USA.
 However, buying online is also associated with certain risks that customers should be aware of.
 If followed, these tips from the Federal Institute for Occupational Safety and Health (BAuA) can help to reduce the risks of shopping online.